xunne899/front-end-assignment/README.md

 - CSS - font design layout of the webpage
 - Javascript - enable website to be responsive to different screen sizes (desktop, tablet, mobile)
 - VS Code - Platform to host & implement HTML, CSS, Javascript code
+- Github - Project work was uploaded to github